Welcome to the Only CAAHEP Accredited Exercise Science Program in the State!

 Tara Shafrath - Class of 2012

 After graduating with my degree in Exercise Science I decided to further my education with the Health and Nutritional Sciences Department at SDSU to purse my master’s in Nutrition, Exercise and Food Science with an emphasis in Exercise Science.
 I selected Exercise Science because of the variety of jobs this career path offers and the vibrancy of the material you learn.
 It’s a fascinating line of study and applies to everyone!
-In 2014 I accepted a position with SDSU Extension as a Health and Physical Activity Field Specialist where I promote, create, and coordinate public health related programing and research efforts across the state.
+In 2014 I accepted a position with SDSU Extension as a Health and Physical Activity Field Specialist where I promote, create, and coordinate public health related programming and research efforts across the state.
 To find out more about my position and the work check out iGrow.org or follow the link below to my Youtube profile video.Tara Shafrath profile video

 Kristen Roles - Class of 2013